 Sound as the Basis of Narrative and Storytelling

 The temporality of sound, and belief that sound forms the basis for narrative, led me to develop and maintain Radio Nouspace (www.radionouspace.net), a repository and a laboratory, to support my research, scholarship, teaching, and creative practices regarding radio, sound, and listening as closely connected with communication, creative endeavor, literacy, and social justice.
 As a repository, Radio Nouspace collects and organizes information and resources.
 As a laboratory, Radio Nouspace provides a space to undertake practice-based research and creative making of radio and sound art.
-My creative radio+sound art work has been broadcast internationally, and featured in juried exhibitions in America, Brazil, Canada, England, Germany, Lithuania, Macedonia, Northern Ireland, and Portugal.
+My creative radio+sound art work has been broadcast internationally, and featured in juried exhibitions in America, Brazil, Canada, England, Germany, Lithuania, Macedonia, Northern Ireland, Portugal, and Spain.
 Learn more.